 While in the left half of Table 1, a significant number of countries had experienced clear increases in the demanding side of workfare, the picture is less consistent when looking at the enabling side of workfare.
-Comparing the levels of active labor market policy generosity from the 1985-1994 period to the 1995-2009 period, only six countries have experienced increases in the levels of ALMP per 1 percent unemployed (Australia, Austria, Denmark, Ireland, the Netherlands, and Norway).
+Comparing the levels of active labor market policy generosity from the 1985-1994 period to the 1995-2009 period, only 6 countries have experienced increases in the levels of ALMP per 1% unemployed (Australia, Austria, Denmark, Ireland, the Netherlands, and Norway).
 Moreover, in most of these countries, the changes seem too small to offset the increasing conditionality of unemployment benefits.
-In some countries, the levels of generosity remain more or less constant (Belgium, France, Greece, Portugal, and Spain).
-And in many countries, the increase in conditionality shown in Table 1 is in fact matched by a decrease in generosity (Canada, Finland, Germany, Japan, Luxembourg, New Zealand, Sweden, and Switzerland all experience declines in ALMP generosity).
+In some countries, the levels of generosity remain more or less constant (Belgium, France, Greece, Portugal and Spain).
+And in many countries, the increase in conditionality shown in Table 1 is in fact matched by a decrease in generosity (Canada, Finland, Germany, Japan, Luxembourg, New Zealand, Sweden and Switzerland all experience declines in ALMP generosity).

-The general decrease in the generosity of the welfare state suggested by Table 1 has been noted by a number of observers.
-However, it is possible to provide more systematic evidence for this decline.
+The general decrease in the generosity of the welfare state suggested by Table 1 has been noted by a number of observers.30 But it is possible to provide more systematic evidence for this decline.
 It is also possible to illustrate the lack of a general increase in active labor market policy generosity.
-I run two simple regression models in which the generosity of unemployment benefits (or of active labor market policy) is determined by just two factors: a time trend and country fixed effects.
+I will run two simple regression models in which the generosity of unemployment benefits (or of active labor market policy) is determined by just two factors: a time trend and country fixed effects.
 Intuitively, these models will produce an average for the different within-country slopes capturing the effects of time.
 I run the following models:

-$$Y{it} = \beta_I T_t + N_i + \varepsilon{it}$$
+$$Y{it} = \beta_l T_t + N_i + \varepsilon{it}$$

-where $Y{it}$ represents the levels of generosity in country i at time t, $T_t$ is the time trend (yearly data), $\beta_I$ is the slope capturing the effect of time, $N_i$ are country fixed effects, and $\varepsilon{it}$ denotes the errors.
+where Y{it} represents the levels of generosity in country i at time t, T_t is the time trend (yearly data), β_l is the slope capturing the effect of time, N_i are country fixed effects, and ε{it} denotes the errors.

 Table 2 reflects the decreasing generosity of unemployment benefits in the OECD.
-It shows that the passing of each year was significantly associated (at better than the 99 percent confidence level) with a decrease of 0.004 percent of GDP per 1 percent
+It shows that the passing of each year was significantly associated (at better than the 99% confidence level) with a decrease of 0.004% of GDP per 1% unemployed.
+More importantly, the results in Table 2 also show that, if anything, the average generosity of active labor market policy has decreased in the countries in our sample.
+The table shows that each additional year was significantly associated (at better than the 95%confidence level) with an average decrease of 0.001% of GDP per 1% unemployed.

-Table 2 Effects of Time (1985-2009).
+Effect ts of Time (1985-20 09)

 Demanding Enabling

 Workfare Workfare

-0.254 0.151
+Intercept 0.254 0.151

 (0.005) (0.008)

--0.004 -0.001
+Time Trend -0.004 -0.001

 (0.000) (0.001)

-520 490

-Workfare 0.254 (0.005) -0.004
+Ν 529 489

+Notes: OLS result ts with country fixed d effects.

+Numbers are estir nated coefficients; r numbers in

+narentheses are st andard errors if s cionificant at